Software Alternatives, Accelerators & Startups

 • How are Terminal/CLI-like apps built?

 Building a terminal emulator from scratch is not that hard.
 Check out st, although it's written in C and targets X11, the overall principles are universal and you probably won't find a cleaner and more concise code base to study on this planet.
-Source: almost 3 years ago
+Source: about 3 years ago

 • True Colors in st

 Also https://lists.suckless.org/dev/1307/16688.html And its in the literal front page of st. Https://st.suckless.org/ Under Status.
-Source: about 3 years ago
+Source: over 3 years ago

 • Are We Sixel Yet?